ValveSoftware/steam-audio/unreal/doc/guide.rst

 .. image:: media/geometry.png

-Steam Audio contains a small library of built-in materials, but you can create your own and reuse them across your project.
+Steam Audio contains a small library of built-in materials (**Plugins/SteamAudio/Content/**), but you can create your own and reuse them across your project.
 To create a new material:

 1. In the Content Browser, navigate to the directory where you want to create your material.
 2. Click **Add/Import** > **Sounds** > **Steam Audio** > **Steam Audio Material**.